-Lauren Fish is a CanaleComm account associate, combining her dual passions for science and communications to develop thoughtful media strategy and content for a range of clients in the life science industry.
+Lauren Fish is a CanaleComm Account Manager and Senior Science Writer, combining her dual passions for science and communications to develop thoughtful media strategy and content for a range of clients in the life science industry.

 Lauren, a Boston College graduate, joined CanaleComm as an intern in 2015.
 She quickly wowed her colleagues with impeccable organization skills and a love for refining the scientific stories that underlie client programs.

 She joined CanaleComm as an associate in 2016, following her graduation from Boston College with a Bachelor of Science in Biology and Bachelor of Arts in English.
 During college, she also volunteered at Boston’s Samaritans Suicide Prevention Helpline.